Bayes Theorem and Naive Bayes

 We want to predict if a person has cavity when they do not do mouth wash and take sugar 20 grams everyday.

-We need to calculate $P(cavity \mid \hat{wash}, Sugar=20)$ and $P(\hat{cavity}\mid \hat{wash}, Sugar=20)$.
+We need to calculate P(cavity \mid \hat{wash}, Sugar=20) and P(\hat{cavity}\mid \hat{wash}, Sugar=20).

 Person | Wash | Sugar (grams) | Cavity |